 FIGURE LEGENDS

 Figure 1.
 Purification of the major cellular E3 ubiquitin ligase for OGG1.
 (A) Scheme for the purification of the E3 ubiquitin ligase for OGG1 from HeLa cell extracts.
-(B) In vitro ubiquitylation of His-tagged OGG1 by low-salt (PC150) and high salt elution (PC1000) Phosphocellulose protein fractions.
+(B) In vitro ubiquitylation of His-tagged OGG1 by low-salt (PC150) and high salt elution (PC1000) protein fractions generated from Phosphocellulose chromatography of HeLa whole cell extract.
 A control reaction (C) in the absence of any fraction is in the first lane, and increasing amounts (1, 2, 5 and 10 µg) of fraction were used.
 (C) In vitro ubiquitylation of His-tagged OGG1 using fractions from the first ion exchange (Mono Q) chromatography.
 Reactions were analyzed by SDS-PAGE and immunoblotting using OGG1 antibodies.
 Molecular weight markers are indicated on the left-hand side of the immunoblots, and the positions of unmodified and ubiquitylated OGG1 (OGG1ub) are displayed.
 Fractions containing E3 ubiquitin ligase activity for OGG1 (OGG-E11 and OGG1-E2) are indicated.

 Figure 2.
 NEDD4L is an E3 ubiquitin ligase for OGG1 purified from human cell extracts.
 (A) In vitro ubiquitylation of His-tagged OGG1 by fractions generated from size exclusion (Superdex 200) chromatography.
 Above the figure are the positions of elution of known protein molecular weight standards.
 (B) In vitro ubiquitylation of His-tagged OGG1 by fractions obtained from the final ion exchange (Mono Q) chromatography.
 Below figure (A) and (B) is immunoblotting of the appropriate fractions for the E3 ubiquitin ligases NEDD4L and TRIM21.
 (C) Protein sequence of NEDD4L with the peptides detected by mass spectrometry highlighted in red.